 Check out our Tips for Buying a New Air Conditioner video where John Finan explains the ins and outs of buying the best AC unit for your home:

-Finan Home Service carries an extensive line of new air conditioner options that include Lennox, RUUD, and Trane ductless air conditioners.
+Finan Home Service carries an extensive line of new air conditioner options that include Lennox, RUUD, and most other brands.

-We also offer upfront pricing on all work, 24-hour live telephone support, a 2 hour booking window, and financing for those who don’t want to put off a more energy efficient or cost effective new air conditioner.
+We also offer upfront pricing on all work, 24-hour live telephone support, a guaranteed appointment time, and financing for those who don’t want to put off a more energy efficient or cost effective new air conditioner.

 Your home’s heating, ventilation, air conditioning or HVAC System is much like your children, some will be on their way in their late teens and others will be living in the basement well into their thirties and beyond!
 Let us help you make the best choice for your home!